zew/urlshort/README.md

 ## Storage Engines

-The filesystem storage is from someone else.
+The LevelDB storage is workable and yields some encouraging benchmark results.
-The implementation is counting all existing files on each insert.
-Dont use it.
+Since wikipedia says, LevelDB is susceptible to corruption.
+Maybe golang implementation of LevelDB fares better?
+Tell me, if you know.
+Until then, we write all inserts into a parallel logfile.
+We also take care cleanly close LevelDB after HTTP server crash or regular application termination.

 The BoltDB storage is not fully implemented.
 BoltDB is supposed to be slightly better at retrieval than at insert.

-The LevelDB storage is workable and yields some encouraging benchmark results.
+You have to implement

+    Save(string) (string, error)
+    Load(string) (string, error)
+    Dump(int, int) (string, error)

+in order to use BoltDB.

 ## Example